oilandsugar/ritual-dust/content/music/mixing.md

 **Tips**

+- EQ reverbs so they don't add mud in the low and high end
 - Punchy kicks: scoop down at 200hz, then compress with a medium attack and a quick release.
 - Identify and remove unwanted harmonics with a high Q point in an EQ plugin.